-This section describes requirements and guidelines for using the Novell Domain Services for Windows on a Novell Open Enterprise Server (OES).
+This section describes requirements and guidelines for using the Novell Domain Services for Windows on an Open Enterprise Server.

 IMPORTANT: If your deployment has more than 3 domain controllers or more than 2000 active users, you must contact Novell Consulting Services or a qualified Novell Partner for Deployment Assistance.